Travel information | SIM card for Thailand | Experience with Airalo eSIM

 eSIM Thailand experience

-Here we share our experiences with Airalo eSIMª and Yesim eSIMª in Thailand: Should I buy an eSIM for Thailand online in advance or should I buy a classic SIM card locally?
+Here we share our experiences with Yesim eSIMª and Airalo eSIMª in Thailand: Should I buy an eSIM for Thailand online in advance or should I buy a classic SIM card locally?
 And where can you buy SIM cards in Thailand?
 My name was Dennis and I traveled through Thailand with my friend Laura.
 My Samsung Galaxy S21ª has an eSIM function and I have only used the eSIM cards from Airalo.
 The Huawei P30 Proª from Laura does not have an eSIM function, so she can report on her experiences with classic SIM cards.

 eSIM for Thailand vs. classic SIM card: